 Before commencing in legal practice, Gemma practiced as a town planner for seven years in multi-disciplinary consultancies, taking projects from due diligence through to the implementation of planning permits.

-Since joining legal practice, Gemma has gained significant experience in planning appeals, legal agreement drafting, judicial reviews, liquor licensing, statutory instrument and legal agreement drafting in Victoria, Queensland and London.
+Since joining legal practice, Gemma has gained significant experience in planning appeals, judicial reviews, liquor licensing, statutory instrument and legal agreement drafting in Victoria, Queensland and London.

 Gemma is able to combine her town planning and legal experience, bringing a comprehensive understanding of projects to deliver commercial and strategic outcomes.